skydiablo/SkyRadius/README.md

 # SkyRadius

 The first (known to me) RADIUS server which was implemented natively in PHP!
 Based on the incredible possibilities of ReactPHP I was able to write this library.
-Currently RFC2865 + RFC2868 are implemented, if you want to contribute, you should follow up with RFC2866 + RFC2867 (I'm always happy about PRs ;) ).
+Currently RFC2865, RFC2866, RFC2868 + RFC2869 are implemented, if you want to contribute, you may follow up with RFC2867 (I'm always happy about PRs ;) ).

 ## Example